nttcslab-nlp/Top-Down-RST-Parser/README.md

 ## LICENSE

-This software is released under the NTT License, see `LICESCE.txt`.
+This software is released under the NTT License, see `LICENSE.txt`.

 According to the license, it is not allowed to create pull requests.
 Please feel free to send issues.